alahiff/influxdb-grafana-on-gke/README.md

 > exit
 root@influxdb-967644454-gwfly:/# exit
 ```
 We can use a daemonset to run instances of Telegraf on every node in the cluster.
-Firstly, create a configmap containing the Telegraf configuration file:
+Firstly, create a configmap containing the Telegraf configuration file.
 ```
 $ kubectl create configmap telegraf --from-file=config/telegraf.conf
 ```
-then create the daemonset:
+This allows us to use a custom configuration file with the official Telegraf image.
+Then create the daemonset:
 ```
 kubectl create -f daemonsets/telegraf.yaml
 ```